segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-audiences/index.md

 hide-dossier: false
 ---

-TikTok Audiences enables advertisers to send Segment Engage Audiences to Tiktok as Custom Audiences using [TikTok's Segment API](https://ads.tiktok.com/marketing_api/docs?id=1739940504185857){:target="_blank"}.
+The TikTok Audiences destination enables advertisers to send Engage audiences to TikTok as Custom Audiences using [TikTok's Segment API](https://ads.tiktok.com/marketing_api/docs?id=1739940504185857){:target="_blank"}.

-By using Segment's Engage Audiences with TikTok, you can increase traffic and drive conversions with hyper-relevant ads that promote product discovery.
+By using Segment's TikTok Audiences destination, you can increase traffic and drive conversions with hyper-relevant ads that promote product discovery.

 > info ""
 > The TikTok Audiences destination is in beta and is in active development.
 Some functionality may change before it becomes generally available.

 ## Getting started

+### Prerequisites

-Before connecting to the TikTok Audiences destination, you must have a [TikTok Ads Manager](https://www.tiktok.com/business/en-US/solutions/ads-manager){:target="_blank"} account.
+1. Before connecting to the TikTok Audiences destination, you must have a [TikTok Ads Manager](https://www.tiktok.com/business/en-US/solutions/ads-manager){:target="_blank"} account.

+2. You must also have an audience segment created in your TikTok Advertising account.
+You can send Engage audiences to an existing audience segment, or you can create a new audience in TikTok.
+Please take note of the `audience_id` as this will be required to send Engage audiences to TikTok.
+See TikTok's [Create/Delete an audience segment](https://ads.tiktok.com/marketing_api/docs?id=1739940583739393){:target="_blank"} for instructions on how to create a TikTok audience segment.

-To connect the TikTok Audiences destination:
+### Connect the TikTok Audiences destination

 1. From the Segment web app, navigate to **Engage > Audiences**.
 Ensure you are in the Engage space you plan to use with the TikTok Audiences destination.
 Either choose an existing Engage Audience or create a new one.
 This is the Audience you plan to send to TikTok.

 2. Navigate to **Engage > Engage Settings** and click **Destinations**.
 Please ensure you are still in the correct Engage space.

-3. Before setting up your destination, you must have an audience created in your TikTok Advertising Account.
-This [documentation](https://ads.tiktok.com/marketing_api/docs?id=1739940583739393) will walk you through how to create a TikTok Audience Segment.

-4. Search for “TikTok Audiences” and select the destination.

-5. Click **Configure TikTok Audiences**.
+3. Search for “TikTok Audiences” and select the destination.
+Click **Configure TikTok Audiences**.

-6. On the Select Source screen, your Engage space should already be selected as the source.
+4. On the Select Source screen, your Engage space should already be selected as the source.
 Click **Confirm Source**.

-7. On the Destination **Settings** tab, name your destination and authenticate with TikTok Audiences using OAuth.
+5. On the Destination **Settings** tab, name your destination and authenticate with TikTok Audiences using OAuth.

-8. Once authenticated, toggle “Enable Destination” on and click  **Save Changes**.
+6. Once authenticated, toggle “Enable Destination” on and click  **Save Changes**.

-9. Navigate to the **Mappings** tab, click **New Mapping**, and select **Add Users**.
+7. Navigate to the **Mappings** tab, click **New Mapping**, and select **Add Users**.

-10. Under Select mappings, select the Advertiser ID that your audience is apart of.
-Also, input the Audience Key you copied in Step 2 as the “Segment Engage Audience Key.”
-Click **Save** and toggle to enable the mapping.
-    * **Note:** The Audience Key must be manually entered to ensure users in the Engage Audience are sent to the correct Audience Segment in TikTok.
-For every Engage Audience you want to send to your TikTok Ads Account, a separate **Add User** mapping must be created.
-You can create up to 50 mappings within an instance of the LinkedIn Audiences destination.
+8. Under Select mappings, select the TikTok "Advertiser ID" of the audience segment you want to add users to.
+Input the `audience_id` of that audience segment under "Audience ID." **Note: A separate mapping must be created for each audience segment you plan to send Engage audiences to.**

-11. Repeat Step 9 and 10 to also set up a **Remove Users** mapping.
+9. Repeat Steps 7 and 8 to also set up a **Remove Users** mapping.

-12. Navigate back to **Engage > Audiences** and click on the Audience from Step 1.
+10. Navigate back to **Engage > Audiences** and click on the Audience from Step 1.

-13. Click **Add Destinations** and select the TikTok Audiences destination you just created.
+11. Click **Add Destinations** and select the TikTok Audiences destination you just created.
 In the settings that appear in the side panel, toggle the **Send Track** option on and do **not** change the Audience Entered/Audience Exited event names.
 Click **Save Settings**.

-The setup is complete and the Audience will start syncing to TikTok Audiences.
-Segment will add/remove users to/from the audience accordingly.
-The Audience appears in your [TikTok Ads Manager](https://www.tiktok.com/business/en-US/solutions/ads-manager){:target="_blank"}, account under **Assets > Audiences**.
+The setup is complete and the audience will start syncing to TikTok.
+The audience will appear in your [TikTok Ads Manager](https://www.tiktok.com/business/en-US/solutions/ads-manager){:target="_blank"} account under **Assets > Audiences**.
+Please note that it can take 24-28 hours for users to appear in TikTok.

-To sync additional Audiences from your Engage space, create a separate mapping in the TikTok Audiences destination.
-Navigate to **Connections > Destinations**, search and select the TikTok Audiences destination, and follow Steps 9-11 above.
+To sync additional audiences from your Engage space, create a separate mapping in the TikTok Audiences destination.
+Navigate to **Connections > Destinations**, search and select the TikTok Audiences destination, and follow Steps 7-11 above.

 {% include components/actions-fields.html settings="true"%}